 Also, you need to pay the fees below:

 The high fees for the closing cost can make you think twice about refinancing.
 But note that the bright side is that you can roll in these costs with your new loan.
-The mortgage lender Freddie Mac suggests you will spend around $5,000 during closing.
-But that’s a low-ball figure.
-Most homebuyers end up paying over $10,000 and up to $15,000 and more because Freddie Mac doesn’t include such things as home inspections and application fees when coming up with a round-about figure of closing cost fees.
+The mortgage lender Freddie Mac suggests you spend around $5,000 during closing.
+But that’s a lowball figure.

 One of the reasons to avoid refinancing is it takes too long for you to get back the closing costs on a new loan.
-This is your break-even point, and once again, it’s the number of months it takes to reach the point when you start saving.
+This is your break-even point; once again, it’s the number of months it takes to reach the moment you start saving.
 When you lengthen the life of your loan by many years, your break-even point will be cast further out in the distant future, making it longer for you to get back your closing costs on your new refinancing loan.

-When you refinance to lower payments over a longer period, you are lengthening the time it takes to pay off your loan.
-It may cost you more in the long-term because interest is compounding, despite the fact you are reducing your loan rate.
+When you refinance to lower payments over a more extended period, you are lengthening the time it takes to pay off your loan.
+It may cost you more in the long term because interest is compounding, despite the fact you are reducing your loan rate.

-Cashing out your home equity gives you more cash at hand to make home improvements or to buy major purchases like a new car.
+Cashing out your home equity gives you more cash to make home improvements or buy significant purchases like a new car.
 But you’ll reduce your home equity and increase your new loan balance.
-And because you are resetting your loan term, you’ll end up paying more in total interest.
+And because you are resetting your loan term, you’ll pay more in total interest.

-If you decide to reduce your balance earlier than your loan term, some mortgages have prepayment penalties.
+Some mortgages have prepayment penalties if you reduce your balance earlier than your loan term.
 To avoid this situation, you need to know all the terms and conditions of your new loan before closing.

-There are many reasons why a lender won’t allow you to refinance your mortgage.
+Many reasons a lender won’t allow you to refinance your mortgage.
 The most popular reasons are as follows.

-The lender will require you to have enough cash on hand and little to no debt while paying your new loan.
-If you don’t have enough liquidity or back-up money in your savings, the lender will once again deny you.
-To prove you have sufficient income to pay your new mortgage, the lender will want to see your bank statements for the last two months.
+The lender will require enough cash and little debt while paying your new loan.
+If you don’t have enough liquidity or backup money in your savings, the lender will deny you again.
+The lender will want to see your bank statements for the last two months to prove you have sufficient income to pay your new mortgage.
 It depends on the lender.

-Having more debt than cash is a no-no. The debt-to-income ratio is one of the most critical factors that the lender will look at.
+Having more debt than cash is a no-no, and the debt-to-income ratio is one of the most critical factors that the lender will look at.

-If your credit score took a hit, you might not qualify for the refinance loan.
-The underwriter will want to see a credit score above 700.
-If it dropped to, say, 650, this might hinder you.
+If your credit score takes a hit, you might not qualify for the refinance loan.
+The underwriter will want to see a credit score above 700; if it drops to 650, this might hinder you.